Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 # Restrictions with security features
-- Once SECURITY_ENABLED is turned on during setup/install, Synapse endpoints are restricted to the custom VNET in the deployment environment.
-Thus, you need to create a Windows jumpbox inside the VNET to connect to Synapse Studio.
-For more details, refer to [synapse-security-diagram](https://docs.microsoft.com/en-us/azure/synapse-analytics/guidance/media/security-white-paper-network-security/private-endpoints.png) and [synapse-network-securiy-section](https://docs.microsoft.com/en-us/azure/synapse-analytics/guidance/security-white-paper-network-security).
 - Existing Azure Synapse workspace can not convert to security-enabled one.
 And, the reverse (i.e. secured one to public one) is not supported either.
 You cannot change Synapse workspace configuration after the workspace is created.
 Please refer to [Azure-Synapse-Documentation](https://docs.microsoft.com/en-us/azure/synapse-analytics/security/synapse-workspace-managed-vnet#managed-workspace-virtual-network).
+- Once SECURITY_ENABLED is turned on during setup/install, Synapse endpoints are restricted to a VNET in the the same region.
+Thus, you need to create a Windows jumpbox inside the VNET to connect to Synapse Studio.
+For more details, refer to [synapse-security-diagram](https://docs.microsoft.com/en-us/azure/synapse-analytics/guidance/media/security-white-paper-network-security/private-endpoints.png) and [synapse-network-securiy-section](https://docs.microsoft.com/en-us/azure/synapse-analytics/guidance/security-white-paper-network-security).
+And, in order to furthur restriction network access to the VNET of your cluster, you also need to restrict the public access of your Synapse workspace.
+We may achieve this task from azure portal (i.e. Synapse workspace -> Networking -> Public network access -> select 'Disabled').
-- Once security feature is enabled, azure-cli that goes to Azure Synapse Studio like `az synapse managed-private-endpoints` may only work inside the custom VNET and Azure VM attached to it.
+- Once security feature is enabled, azure-cli that goes to Azure Synapse like `az synapse managed-private-endpoints` may only work inside the custom VNET and Azure VM attached to it.
+- Once public access to your Synapse workspace is disabled, you may get 'PublicNetworkAccessDenied' error.
+Enable the public network access for re-deployment and restrict public access afterwards.

 # Cleanup Script